 Salary and substantial interest in a limited company

-Are you an employee of a company in which you have a substantial interest?
+Are you an employee or director (DGA) of a company in which you have a substantial interest?
 Then the customary salary scheme applies to you.
 You have a substantial interest in a company if you own at least 5% of the shares in this company.

 What is the customary salary scheme?